 What are the Types of Teaching Credentials?

-Elementary school teaching credentials allow you to teach pre-K, kindergarten, and elementary education.
-Credentials for elementary education cover multiple subjects, rather than a single subject, such as math or history.
+Elementary school teaching credentials allow you to teach pre-K, kindergarten, and elementary education.1 Credentials for elementary education cover multiple subjects, rather than a single subject, such as math or history.

 Which Teaching Credential is Right?

-If you would prefer to teach one subject instead of multiple, then you may prefer a secondary school teaching credential.
+If you would prefer to teach one subject instead of multiple, then you may prefer a secondary school educator certification.
 Likewise, if you are highly interested in one topic, you’ll be able to pursue your passions more with secondary school teaching credentials.

 Consider what teaching experience you would most enjoy.
 Would you rather teach critical thinking and academic skills or direct children in play?
 If you’re not sure what age group is right, volunteer with children to get a better idea of what you enjoy.

-Once you’ve made the decision, find a student teaching training program and prepare to obtain your teaching credentials.
+Once you’ve made the decision, find a student teaching training program and prepare to obtain your teaching license and credentials.

 Interested in learning more about CA teaching, online teaching credentials, or any of our other teacher education programs?
 Contact an Alliant admissions counselor today.
 Check out our full list of online programs today to take the next step in your career.